Are sketch-and-precondition least squares solvers numerically stable?: Discussion

 \subsection{The numerical stability of iterative least squares solvers}

 As to the numerical stability of sketch-and-apply, we were not able to state that the backward error $\|\Delta A\|_2$ is $\mathcal{O}(u\|A\|_2)$ (see~\cref{thm:mainTheoremLSQR,thm:smoothedLSQR}).
 Instead, we have shown that $\|\Delta A\|_2/\|A\|_2$ is of the same order as the backward error $\|\Delta \hat{Y}\|$ incurred when $\hat{Y}z = b$ is solved with unpreconditioned LSQR, where $\hat{Y}$ is well-conditioned.
 It has proven challenging to understand the literature on the numerical stability of CG-like iterative solvers such as LSQR.
-Various works seem to strongly hint at backward stability under assumptions on the condition number, but use computational results to complete the claim, see~\cite{bjorck1998stability,greenbaum1997estimating}.
+Various works seem to strongly hint at backward stability under assumptions on the condition number, but use computational results to complement the claim, see~\cite{bjorck1998stability,greenbaum1997estimating}.
 The numerical stability depends strongly on the specific implementation used in a way that we are yet to understand fully.
+We note that a recent result by Musco, Musco and Sidford~\cite[Thm.~2.1]{musco2018stability}, when specialized to well-conditioned positive definite linear systems, implies that $\epsilon$ forward error is achieved by using $\mathcal{O}(\log\frac{1}{\epsilon})$ bits, with Lanczos with modified Gram-Schmidt orthogonalization.
+For well-conditioned linear systems, taking $\epsilon=u$ this would imply the solution has an $\mathcal{O}(u)$ backward error, hence backward stable.